Kingdom of Redonda

-Redonda also is a micronation which may, arguably and briefly, have existed as an independent kingdom during the 19th century, according to an account told by the fantasy writer M. P. Shiel.
+Various parties claim Redonda as a micronation.
+An account told by the fantasy writer M. P. Shiel in 1929 claimed that Redonda was established by his father as an "independent kingdom" decades earlier in the 19th century, and that he had become king in 1880.
 The title to the supposed kingdom is still contested to this day in a half-serious fashion.
 The "Kingdom" is also often associated with a number of supposedly aristocratic members, whose titles are awarded by whoever is currently the "King".
-Currently there are a number of individuals in different countries who claim to be the sole legitimate "King" of Redonda.
+There are a number of individuals in different countries who claim to be the "King" of Redonda.

 History

-The history of the "Kingdom" of Redonda is shrouded in doubt and legend, and it is difficult to separate fact from fiction.
+The early history of the "Kingdom" of Redonda is uncertain.
+There is no known evidence, documentation, or third party verification of Shiel's story.

 During Shiel's lifetime

 M. P. Shiel (1865–1947), an author of works of adventure and fantasy fiction, was the first person to give an account of the "Kingdom of Redonda," in 1929, in a promotional pamphlet for a reissue of his books.

-According to tradition, Shiel's father, Matthew Dowdy Shiell, who was a trader and Methodist lay preacher from the nearby island of Montserrat, claimed the island of Redonda when his son, Matthew Phipps Shiell, was born.
+According to Shiel's story, Shiel's father, Matthew Dowdy Shiell, who was a trader and Methodist lay preacher from the nearby island of Montserrat, claimed the island of Redonda when his son, Matthew Phipps Shiell, was born.
 Supposedly the father felt he could legitimately do this, because it appeared to be the case that no country had officially claimed the islet as territory.
 Shiell senior is also said to have requested the title of King of Redonda from Queen Victoria and according to the legend, it was granted to him by the British Colonial Office rather than by Victoria herself, provided there was no revolt against colonial power.

 The son (originally named Matthew Phipps Shiell but later known as the writer M. P. Shiel) claimed he was crowned on Redonda at the age of 15, in 1880, by a bishop from Antigua.
-However, as M. P. Shiel's recounting of this story never saw print until 1929, it is possible that some, or most, or possibly all of the story of his being crowned King of Redonda may in fact be pure invention.
+However, as M. P. Shiel's recounting of this story never saw print until 1929, it is possible that some, most, or all of the story of his being crowned King of Redonda is pure invention.